 To carry out this research (published in the journal Science Advances) and this "trained" neural network with large amounts of data, researchers at the University of Colorado Boulder and Duke University took a year to develop.

 From objects to emotions

 Reddan and colleagues used AlexNet.
 It is a model of deep learning (created with the dynamics of the visual cortex) that trains the computer to recognize objects.
 They reprogrammed it to review emotions instead of objects.

 Philip Kragel, a researcher at the University of Colorado Institute of Cognitive Sciences, provided the neural network with 25000 images and arranged for it to divide them into 20 categories of emotions.

 The large list included emotions such as anxiety or boredom, as well as other less common emotional experiences, such as "aesthetic complacency" or "empathic pain".

 In the second phase, categorized emotions were compared with human ones.
 8 volunteers connected as a functional magnetic resonance imaging observed 112 images.
 Their brain activity was measured in parallel by the neural network, to associate it with the images (and emotions) already in its possession.

 Kragel was surprised at how well EmoNet works, but that doesn't mean the system is already perfect.
 The two most accurately mapped categories are "sexual desire" and "greed / craving," but sometimes it doesn't work well with dynamically expressed emotions.
-The surprise, for example, which can quickly evolve into joy or anger depending on the situation.
-EmoNet also has great difficulty finding differences and nuances between emotions such as adoration, fun and joy, due to their intimate correlations.
+Surprise, for example, which can rapidly evolve into joy or anger depending on the situation.
+EmoNet also has great difficulty in finding differences and nuances between emotions such as adoration, fun and joy, due to their intimate correlations.

 Are there any risks?